uyuni-project/tetra/README.md

  - keeps track of changed files, in particular produced jars, which are included in the spec's `%files` section;
  - saves files downloaded from the Internet (eg. by Maven) and packs them to later allow networkless builds.

-Note that with `tetra` you are not building all dependencies from source - build dependencies are aggregated in a binary-only "blob" package.
-While this is not ideal it is sufficient to fulfill most open source licenses and to have a repeatable, networkless build, while being a lot easier to automate.
+Note that with `tetra` you are not building all dependencies from source - build dependencies are aggregated in a binary-only "kit" package.
+This is typically sufficient to fulfill open source licenses and to have a repeatable, networkless build.

 ## A commons-collections walkthrough